Trade/other name(s): Gemzar

 - If you are allergic to anything, including medicines, dyes, additives, or foods.

-- If you have any medical conditions such as kidney disease, liver disease (including hepatitis), heart disease, congestive heart failure, diabetes, gout, or infections.
+- If you have any medical conditions such as kidney disease, liver disease (including hepatitis), heavy alcohol use, heart disease, congestive heart failure, lung problems, diabetes, gout, or infections.
 These conditions may require that your medicine dose, regimen, or timing be changed.

 - If you are pregnant, trying to get pregnant, or if there is any chance of pregnancy.
-This drug may cause birth defects if either the male or female is taking it at the time of conception or during pregnancy.
+This drug may cause birth defects if a woman is taking it at the time of conception or during pregnancy.
 Check with your doctor about what kinds of birth control can be used with this medicine.

 - If you are breast-feeding.
 It is not known whether this drug passes into breast milk.
 If it does, it could harm the baby.

 - If you think you might want to have children in the future.
-Some drugs can cause sterility.
+Some drugs can affect fertility.
 Talk with your doctor about the possible risk with this drug and the options that may preserve your ability to have children.

 - About any other prescription or over-the-counter medicines you are taking, including vitamins and herbs.
 In fact, keeping a written list of each of these medicines (including the doses of each and when you take them) with you in case of emergency may help prevent complications if you get sick.